![]() | ||||||||||||

 Areas of Study

 I'm going to list some specific topics that you'll need to study.
-You can find even more in the User Submission Area as well as Snazzlefrag's outstanding downloadable Introduction to Law Enforcement study notes.
+I would also get a copy of Snazzlefrag's awesome downloadable Introduction to Law Enforcement study notes.
 After that, I'll list some resources that covers the main areas listed above.

 Alright, here we go.
 Though there are different versions of the Introduction to Law Enforcement DSST, you'll most likely see some of the following on your exam: